 In the 1880s, electricity competed with hydraulics, steam, and coal gas.
 It became in demand since coal gas produces poor light, makes rooms hot and smoky, creates wasted heat, and gives carbon monoxide and hydrogen.

-In 1926, the Electricity Supply Act was enacted, which led to the setting up of the National Grid.
-In 1938, the Central Electricity Board standardized the electric supply of Europe called the National Grid.
-They have also established the AC grid, which runs at 132 kilovolts and 50 Hertz.
+In 1938, the Central Electricity Board standardized Europe's electric supply, which was called the National Grid.
+They also established the AC grid, which runs at 132 kilovolts and 50 Hz.

 Electric Power Grid in the United States